andrewgdotcom/frith/README.md

 1. Install Tails on the first 8GB flash drive by [following their instructions](https://tails.boum.org/install/)
 2. Boot into the first drive
-3. Configure an encrypted persistent volume as described in the Tails instructions
-4. Reboot
-5. When the greeter appears, enter the passphrase for the persistent drive, then click the "+" for more options
+3. When the greeter appears, click the "+" for more options
-6. Set a temporary administration password and continue to boot into Tails
+4. Set a temporary administration password and continue to boot into Tails
+5. Run Applications ▸ Tails ▸ Configure persistent volume.
+Choose the defaults at each stage, but do not restart yet.
-7. Open a terminal and cut and paste the following into it.
+6. Open a terminal and cut and paste the following into it.
 ```
 wget -q https://github.com/andrewgdotcom/frith/raw/master/frith-install.sh
 sha256sum frith-install.sh